niuers/python/dictionaries_and_sets.md

 ## The `view` object in `dict`
 * A search like `k in my_dict.keys()` is efficient in Python 3 even for very large mappings because `dict.keys()` returns a `view` (so are `dict.values()` and `dict.items()`), which is similar to a `set`, and containment checks in `sets` are as fast as in dictionaries.
+* They behave more like sets than the lists returned by these methods in Python 2.
-* They provide a dynamic view on the dictionary’s entries, which means that when the dictionary changes, the view reflects these changes.
+* They provide a dynamic view on the dictionary’s entries, they do not replicate the contents of the dict, and they immediately reflect any changes to the dict.
 * If all values are hashable, so that `(key, value)` pairs are unique and hashable, then the `items` view is also set-like. (`Values` views are not treated as set-like since the entries are generally not unique.)

 ## ChainedMap